 The Sister Marie Laurence School, the St. Regina School and the St. Dominic High School are designed as ‘hurricane resistant’ buildings for the Catholic School Board in St. Maarten.
+In many ways, integrated and hurricane resistant school buildings can be a catalyst to enhance the livability and urban renewal of the fragile areas and neighborhoods of St. Maarten.
 Being able to reopen as soon as possible after a hurricane, provides structure to the daily lives of the community, especially the children.
 Hence giving the parents the peace of mind to be able to contribute to the reconstruction of the island.

 To maintain the natural flow with the surroundings, the design has kept the existing height difference of the plot, limiting the amount of excavation needed.
 The layout of the school ensures that the prevailing easterly winds can go through all parts of the building.
 The playground in the eastern part is out of the afternoon sun and in the wind.
 Windows are protected against direct sunlight by integrating fixed sunscreens.
 The type of window used, provides a sustainable solution; stimulating a natural breeze while keeping mosquito and burglars out.
 Air conditioning will be limited in this way.
 Rainwater collecting systems take care of water needs for the educational gardens that form part of the project.

-The hurricane resistant school designs ensure a sustainable environment, where enough light alternated with shadow, greenery and hurricane proof elements are carefully considered while adding balance to the urban fabric.
+The hurricane proof design ensures a sustainable environment, where enough light alternated with shadow, greenery and hurricane proof elements are carefully considered while adding balance to the urban fabric.